kuga-uy/Ja-janken-game/README.md

-# kuga-uy.github.io
+# Watch a live demo
 This is a rock paper scissors game that i've developed to practice, following the Odin's project carreer path.
-Copy this and paste it in the url search bar to play: kuga-uy.github.io
+Copy this and paste it in the url search bar to play: https://ja-jankengame.netlify.app/